openvinotoolkit/openvino_notebooks/README.md

 ## System Requirements

-> **NOTE: Python 3.8 with Linux is not supported yet.** If you wish to run the notebooks on Ubuntu 20.04, please see our [guide](wiki_url) for installing Python 3.7 on Ubuntu 20.04.
+> **NOTE: Python 3.8 is not supported yet.** If you wish to run the notebooks on Ubuntu 20.04, please see our [guide](wiki_url) for installing Python 3.7 on Ubuntu 20.04.

 The table below lists the supported operating systems and Python versions required to run the OpenVINO notebooks.